dtolnay/cxx/book/src/extern-c++.md

 ## Reusing existing binding types

-Extern C++ types support a syntax for declaring that a Rust binding of the correct C++ type already exists outside of the current bridge module.
+Extern C++ types support a syntax for declaring that a Rust binding of the correct C++ type already exists outside the current bridge module.
 This avoids generating a fresh new binding which Rust's type system would consider non-interchangeable with the first.